QCDIS/NaaVRE-website/Readiness-level-framework.md

   and use is a continuum.
 How many changes a scientist will make to the codebase and libraries depends on whether the virtual lab already has the necessary assets for the user.
   - Virtual lab visitor: Visits the virtual lab to see how experiments were done and what is possible in the virtual lab.
 - Virtual lab support roles: Roles to support development and use of virtual labs.
   - Virtual lab trainer: Knows the lab from a user viewpoint and provides trainings to new users.
+This role will often be assigned to a person who is also the virtual lab owner, a core developer, or service operator.
   - Virtual lab technical coordinator: Knows the lab from a technical perspective and pushes the lab to the next readiness level.
 Often, this will be an employee at LifeWatch ERIC VLIC
   - Virtual lab service operator: Can support users.
 Knows the potential and limitations of the lab and can help out when problems arise.
   - Virtual research environment development and operations (VRE DevOps) engineer: Maintains NaaVRE.
 Often, this will be an employee at LifeWatch ERIC VLIC.